Stamina Arcanist

 Elemental Blockade is the most important DoT skill to cast, but even this one can be omitted to simplify even further

-Barbed Trap, Ring of Preservation, and Camouflaged Hunter are just here for passive buffs to our critical chance, and also to our weapon damage through the Slayer passive; you can cast Trap for some extra damage, but none of these really need to be casted for this simple setup
+Barbed Trap and Ring of Preservation are just here for passive buffs to our critical chance, and also to our weapon damage through the Slayer passive; you can cast Trap for some extra damage, but neither of these really needs to be casted for this simple setup

 Cruxweaver Armor is optional but will provide us with extra crux when we take direct damage; it also gives us the Major Resolve buff for extra defense